 Shares and Warrants Available for Future Sale by NHCG.
 Following the Effective Time, NHCG will own approximately 11.8% of the outstanding shares of NHL Common Stock and approximately 14.9% of the outstanding Warrants.
 Pursuant to the Sharing and Call Option Agreement, NHL has granted certain registration rights to NHCG with respect to the securities of NHL held by it and, pursuant thereto, NHL has included a resale prospectus in the Registration Statement to facilitate such sales from time to time.
 Subject to compliance with applicable Federal and state securities laws, NHCG may determine to sell or otherwise transfer any or all the shares of NHL Common Stock or Warrants it owns from time to time for any reason.
-Although NHL cannot make any prediction as to the effect, if any, that sales in the public market of shares of NHL Common Stock or Warrants owned by NHCG would have on the market price for NHL Common Stock or Warrants prevailing from time to time, sales of substantial amounts of NHL Common Stock or Warrants or the availability of such shares or Warrants for sale could adversely affect prevailing market prices.
+Although NHL cannot make any prediction as to the effect, if any, that sales in the public market of shares of NHL Common Stock or Warrants prevailing from time to time, sales of substantial amounts of NHL Common Stock or Warrants or the availability of such shares or Warrants for sale could adversely affect prevailing market prices.
 The Sharing and Call Option Agreement provides that, at any time after the third anniversary of the Effective Time, HLR or any of its affiliates may exercise the right to purchase all, but not less than all, the shares of NHL Common Stock then owned by NHCG, Mafco Holdings Inc. or any of their controlled affiliates at a price equal to 102% of the average closing price per share of such security for the 30 trading days before the exercise date.